smfoote/federalist-papers-project/content/blog/4-the-same-subject-continued/index.md

 ---

 I can hear you, dear reader, asking, "The same subject?
 Continued?
 What else can he possibly have to say?"
-I might even write a whole other essay on the same subject.
+A lot!
+I might even write a whole other essay on the same subject after this one.
 Why?
 Because it's a darn important subject; without the strength of the Union, nothing else I have to say will matter.
 So, yes, I will continue with the same subject.

 We've already seen that the Union protects us when a country comes to war against us for _good_ reasons.
 But history is proof that countries do not only go to war for _good_ reasons.
 When you have an absolute monarch (you might use the term "dictator") running the show, he doesn't even need a reason to go to war.
-Maybe he likes the way their soldiers look, marching in their uniforms.
+Maybe he likes the way his soldiers look, marching in their uniforms.
 Maybe he feels personally insulted by another country.
 King David used a war to help cover up an affair.
-No one wants to be a soldier under such a king, sure.
+It happens No one wants to be a soldier under such a king, sure.
 But we also don't want to be the country who that king decides to attack.
 The kings have their reasons for going to war, however insane they may be.
 Our job is to make sure we're not on the receiving end.

 Already, we are competing with Britain and France in the fishing industry.
 We're competing so well that American fish can sell for cheaper than British or French fish, even when they use subsidies and